Yandrik/kolibri/README.md

 Actually, it's in some ways the first, at least in its very, very specific niche.
 The `embedded-graphics` environment is awesome, although fairly low-level.
 The goal of this library is to make creating simple to somewhat-complex GUIs trivially easy.
-There is nothing that does this,really, at least at the time of writing this library.
+There is nothing that does this, really, at least at the time of writing this library.

 ### What is this not?
 Kolibri is not a high-end GUI framework.
-It is not meant to be used for creating very complicated or super nice-looking.
+It is not meant to be used for creating very complicated or super nice-looking user interfaces.
 If that's something you're interested in, check out [the rust bindings for lvgl](https://github.com/lvgl/lv_binding_rust/) or [slint (not free for commercial use)](https://slint.rs/).